The Phantom Army in the Sky of A.D. 66 and the Second Coming

 Realized Eschatology and Revelation 19:15 Commentary: The Sword that Comes out of the Mouth of Christ in v.
 15 is the Word of God.

-Perhaps the sign of the Son of Man in the sky mentioned in Matthew 24:30 is a celestial sword representing the Word of God?
-This symbol of Christ and his message would remind Jesus’ followers of his teachings concerning the coming tribulation.
+Perhaps the sign of the Son of Man in the sky mentioned in Matthew 24:30 is this celestial sword mentioned by Josephus which was seen at the time in which the angelic army was also seen in the clouds.
+Could this sword-shaped star like the sword of Revelation 19:15 represent the Word of God?
+This symbol of Christ and His message would seem to remind Jesus’ followers of His teachings concerning the coming tribulation.
 Upon seeing this omen in the sky, perhaps these Jewish Christians were reminded of Jesus’ words recorded in Matthew 24 warning them that the end is at hand and that now is the time to flee?
-Is there any historical evidence of such a sign?

 Revelation 19:15 A Preterist Commentary: How did Christ “Strike down the Nations” in the First Century?